-Standard CIP-011-1 exists as part of a suite of CIP Standards related to cyber security.
-CIP-002-5 requires the initial identification and categorization of BES Cyber Systems.
-CIP-003-5, CIP-004-5, CIP-005-5, CIP-006-5, CIP-007-5, CIP-008-5, CIP-009-5, CIP-010-1, and CIP-011-1 require a minimum level of organizational, operational, and procedural controls to mitigate risk to BES Cyber Systems.
-This suite of CIP Standards is referred to as the Version 5 CIP Cyber Security Standards.
+Standard CIP-011 exists as part of a suite of CIP Standards related to cyber security, which require the initial identification and categorization of BES Cyber Systems and require a minimum level of organizational, operational, and procedural controls to mitigate risk to BES Cyber Systems.

-Most requirements open with, "Each Responsible Entity shall implement one or more documented [processes, plan, etc] that include the applicable items in [Table Reference]."
+Most requirements open with, "Each Responsible Entity shall implement one or more documented [processes, plan, etc.] that include the applicable items in [Table Reference]."
 The referenced table requires the applicable items in the procedures for the requirement's common subject matter.